14 Best and Worst Tokyo Places to Visit: Is Tokyo Worth Visiting?

 Time for some shopping and fortune telling @ Senso-ji

 Ah, Senso-ji, the oldest spot in Tokyo for those seeking some spiritual street cred; it honors Kannon, the goddess of mercy (you can see 1000 statues of the 11-headed, 1000-armed goddess at Sanjusangendo in Kyoto).
-It's like the granddaddy of temples, standing since 645—though it was mostly rebuilt in the 1960s because history in Japan is basically a series of "build, burn, repeat."
+It's like the granddaddy of temples, standing since 645, though it was mostly rebuilt in the 1960s because history in Japan is basically a series of "build, burn, repeat."

 Senso-ji is a large and colorful Buddhist temple, very popular, with lots of people always out and about.
-When you enter through the main gate, you’ll somewhat unexpectedly find a longish shopping street with traditional Japanese souvenirs being sold.
+When you enter through the main gate, you’ll find a longish shopping street with traditional Japanese souvenirs being sold.
 Hey, maybe you really do need that 3rd folding fan!
 It’s a historical street with many small stores, though the iPhone covers and toys don’t really match the theme.

 Along the street and further inside, you can get your fortune told through omikuji (fortune-telling paper slips).
 For a non-believer such as myself, it’s just a silly little joke, fine for JPY 100.
 For the superstitious, such as my girlfriend, it’s a nail-biting 3 seconds trying to choose the right stick.

 Don't miss the chance to cleanse yourself with smoke and water before entering—it's like a spiritual detox.
-I think the smoke is supposed to make you smarter and then the water purifies you.
+I think the smoke is supposed to make you smarter, and then the water purifies you.

 The pagoda at Senso-ji is said to contain Buddha’s shoes.
 They say if you can fill them, you're the chosen one.
 Just kidding.
 But it's good to know why this place is so special.
 Bet you didn’t think it was because of footwear!